pvatsa/pvatsa.github.io/README.md

 [Disclaimer : All views here are my own and are just fleeting thoughts in the overall time-space-continuum.
 If you want to know more, catch up with me over a coffee]
-[Across all my documentation, I consiously try to use the plural verb - our instead of mine, we instead of me etc. This]
+[Across all my documentation, I consiously try to use the plural verb - our instead of mine, we instead of me etc. This is because many folks have contributed to  the above enveavours.
+But sometimes I end up tying me or mine - and that error is solely MINE]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNDkwMzEwNDMsLTExMDI1OTEyNDcsLT
+eyJoaXN0b3J5IjpbLTE3MDg4NDI4MjksLTExMDI1OTEyNDcsLT
 IxMzMxNTQ1NDcsLTQwMzE1NjUwNV19
 -->